 He approached the municipal schools in the city and introduced his period workshops for girls and boys.
 To bridge the gender gap with respect to menstruation awareness, Chinu started taking classes exclusively for boys.

 To break away from the shackles of period stigma, it is important that there is an open dialogue on the issue initiated by both the genders.
-We educated students from a municipal school in Mankhurd, adds Chinu.
+We educated students from a municipal school in Mankhurd.

-Bringing in alternatives of sanitary napkins, the NGO has also introduced menstrual cups in chawls and societies of Mumbai.
+The NGO has also introduced alternatives of sanitary napkins, like menstrual cups in chawls and societies of Mumbai.

 Adopt Women And Sponsor Sanitary Napkins

 Being a self-funded organisation, arranging funds has always been a challenge for Chinu.
-All his campaign are funded from the money the NGO raises social media.
-To ensure that finances don’t get in the way of his noble journey, he recently started a new concept of adoption.
+All his campaign are funded from the money the NGO raises through social media.
+To ensure that finances don’t get in the way of his work, he recently started a new concept of adoption.

-Under this initiative anyone can adopt a woman and sponsor eco-friendly sanitary napkins for a tribal woman.
+Under this initiative anyone can adopt a tribal woman and sponsor eco-friendly sanitary napkins for her.
 All one has to do is contact the Aaran foundation and donate money.
+Explains Chinu,

 Depending on the amount of money one wants to shell out we have created different plans under the adoption initiative.
-For instance, if anyone wants to sponsor for a year he/she can pay Rs 840 and Rs 70 for one month.
-So far, 40 women have been adopted for a year, adds Chinu.
+For instance, if anyone wants to sponsor for a year he/she can pay Rs 840 or Rs 70 for one month.
+So far, 40 women have been adopted for a year.

 Making Menstruation A Celebration

 Menstruation is not a dirty word.
 In fact, bleeding every month is an assurance to a woman that she is healthy and fit.
 So why is there a stigma in the first place?
-Besides accepting periods as a natural bodily function, we must also celebrate them, says Chinu.
+Besides accepting periods as a natural bodily function, we must also celebrate it.